Join over ¼ million

 23. Making new friends is easy and so is appreciating your current ones

-My entire eight years travel has been alone.
-I arrive in a new nation without a single friend waiting for me in many cases.
+Before meeting Lauren, all my years travel were alone.
+I arrived in a new nation without a single friend waiting for me in many cases.
 I have no connections, but I make them anyway.
 I find a party online and go straight to it and say hi to everyone.
-Soon, if I try enthusiastically enough, I’ll find people I can socialise with on a regular basis.
+Soon, if I try enthusiastically enough, I'll find people I can socialise with on a regular basis.

 If you are friendly, genuine and charming, making friends with people from every culture and background is possible.